hjang-wi/mt-offtarget/README.md

-# mtDNA-wide off-Target editing analysis
+# mtDNA-wide off-target editing analysis

 Pipeline for computing mtDNA-wide C→T / G→A off-target editing
 frequency from sequencing data.
 It excludes on-target sites and background